santoshugo/rl_framework/README.md

 Multi-agent reinforcement learning optimizer.

-Structure:
-    - rl_framework
+test:
+- use rllib to solve multi-agent env

+mvp:
-        .environment - abstract framework to implement environments .solver - framework to solve environments under a RL framework
+ - framework to define environments
+ - framework to solve environments

-    - projects - inherits from rl_framework and solves a single project
+ - dashboard with solution at action / option level

+future:
+ -